 If the family member started a new job, or experienced a substantial change in earnings, and does not have pay documents from that job, an Employment/Income Verification Form (included in the Eligibility Documentation Log) or other Board-defined employer verification must be completed.

-If the family member is employed by the same employer or employers for the entire three-month period, the family member must provide pay history that covers the past three months (if paid monthly), 13 weeks (if paid weekly), or the previous 12–14 weeks (if paid biweekly).
+If the family member is employed by the same employer or employers for the entire three-month period, the family member must provide pay history that covers the past three months (if paid monthly) or 12 weeks (if paid or biweekly).
 Pay information submitted should consist of consecutive pay periods.

 If the family member is unable to obtain the required documents covering the time employed, but the amount earned over the most recent three months is reflected in the year-to-date information, then the average gross monthly income may be calculated using the documents provided.
 However, if the year-to-date information does not cover the period under review, or if the family member is unable to provide pay documents, an Employment/Income Verification Form (or Board-defined employer verification) must be completed.